Hans-Ekkehard Bob: Operation Barbarossa

+Defense of the Reich

+In mid-February 1943, III.
+Gruppe of JG 54 was withdrawn from the Eastern Front and ordered to Vendeville, France where it was subordinated to the Geschwaderstab (headquarters unit) of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing).
+The Gruppe was equipped with the Messerschmitt Bf 109 G-4 armed with 20 mm MG 151/20 cannons installed in conformal gun pods under the wings.
+The original plan was to exchange JG 26 which had been fighting on the Western Front with JG 54.
+The plan was cancelled in March.
+Instead of III.
+Gruppe of JG 54 returning to the Eastern Front, the Gruppe was ordered to Bad Zwischenahn on 25 March and then to Oldenburg Airfield two days later.
+Here, the Gruppe was subordinated to the 2.
+Jagd-Division (2nd Fighter Division) which was fighting in defense of the Reich.

-On 17 April 1943, Bob had a mid-air collision with a Boeing B-17 Flying Fortress bomber southwest of Bremen.
-He successfully bailed out of his Messerschmitt Bf 109 G-4 (Werknummer 14935) and landed safely.
+On 17 April, Bob had a mid-air collision with a Boeing B-17 Flying Fortress bomber southwest of Bremen.
+He successfully bailed out of his Bf 109 G-4 (Werknummer 14935) and landed safely.
 On 1 August, Bob was appointed Gruppenkommandeur (group commander) of IV.
 Gruppe of Jagdgeschwader 51 "Mölders" (JG 51–51st Fighter Wing).
 He replaced Major Rudolf Resch who had been killed in action on 11 July.
 At the time.
 IV.
 Gruppe was fighting in the Battle of Kursk on the Eastern Front.

 On 8 May 1944, Bob was transferred to the Stab (headquarters unit) of Jagdgeschwader 3 "Udet" (JG 3–3rd Fighter Wing), named after the World War I fighter ace Ernst Udet Command of his IV.
 Gruppe of JG 51 was passed to Major Heinz Lange.
 When on 29 May 1944, the wing commander JG 3, Major Friedrich-Karl Müller was killed in action, Bob was temporarily placed in command of JG 3 until the official successor, Major Heinz Bär, took command on 9 June.
 Bob was then given command of II.
 Gruppe of JG 3, replacing Hauptmann Gustav Frielinghaus in this capacity.